nicwest/chess-blog/content/posts/british-championship-day-2.md

-I recently listened to an episode of [the perpetual chess podcast with Stjepan Tomić](https://www.perpetualchesspod.com/new-blog/2019/3/12/episode-117-stjepan-tomi-adult-improver-series) (who I liked alot btw) and he talked about building up a library of chess books by searching second hand shops.
+I recently listened to an episode of [the perpetual chess podcast with Stjepan Tomić](https://www.perpetualchesspod.com/new-blog/2019/3/12/episode-117-stjepan-tomi-adult-improver-series) (who I liked a lot by the way) and he talked about building up a library of chess books by searching second hand shops.
 I thought this was a cool idea so I headed out to find a second hand book shop to see if I could find anything interesting and I feel like I struck gold with *"The Tactical Grob"* by Claude F.
 Bloodgood.
 The book is about 50 pages long and while it doesn't have a date it is old enough to still be in descriptive notation (which I actually quite like).
-I also suspect it predates widespread usage of computers as black appears to have a -1.49 advantage within 4 moves of the mainline.
+I also suspect it pre-dates widespread usage of computers as black appears to have a -1.49 advantage within 4 moves of the mainline.
 It's got a funny name though so that puts it firmly on my to read list.
 Also Bloodgood's probably got some good advice on what sword to buy or how to kill vampires or